Solution · Health & Medical

 Solutionreach and Weave are retention tools.
 They assume the patient list already exists.
 A practice with a full recall queue but flat new-patient volume, the most common challenge we encounter, needs upstream acquisition help neither tool provides.

 The deeper structural problem is the gap between the EHR and Google.
-Practice management software sees the world from inside the practice.
-Google, Google Maps, and the patient who is researching “dental implants near me” at 11 pm on a Tuesday are entirely outside its field of view.
-Bridging that gap requires a different kind of system.
+Practice management software sees the world from inside the practice; Google, Google Maps, and the patient researching “dental implants near me” at 11 pm on a Tuesday sit entirely outside its field of view.
 Building search presence, converting after-hours research inquiries, and pulling the right patients back into the recall queue is exactly what Prefero is designed for.

 How the four agents change the math

-Lila ranks your practice for procedure-specific queries like “Invisalign Manhattan” or “Botox near me.”
-Lila builds and maintains the Google Business Profile, citation network, and procedure-specific landing pages that put your practice in the Maps pack.
-In our work with dental and derm practices ranked outside the top ten before joining Prefero, Lila has produced Google Maps impression increases of 280% or more within 60 days (Prefero internal data, 4,300+ businesses), solely through profile quality, citation accuracy, and review velocity, without paid advertising.
+Lila ranks your practice for procedure-specific queries like “Invisalign Manhattan” or “Botox near me,” on Google and increasingly on AI search.
+Lila builds and maintains the Google Business Profile, citation network, and procedure-specific landing pages that put your practice in the Maps pack and get it named when a patient asks ChatGPT which clinic to trust.
+Lila also builds the review base that makes that ranking worth something: it sends a review request in HIPAA-aware, educational language after each completed procedure, replies to every review that comes in, and flags anything one or two stars to your team before it sits public for days.
+And it keeps the profile, photos, and 40+ medical directory listings active and consistent, correcting any name, address, or phone mismatch, because a stale profile reads as inactive to Google's ranking algorithm and the AI tools summarizing “best dental implants near me” for patients.
+In our work with dental and derm practices ranked outside the top ten before joining Prefero, Lila has produced Google Maps impression increases of 280% or more within 90 days (Prefero internal data, 5,000+ local businesses), solely through profile quality and citation accuracy, without paid advertising.

-Cora converts research inquiries.
-When a patient submits a form asking about dental implants at 10 pm, 61% abandon if unanswered promptly (Prefero internal data, 4,300+ businesses).
-Cora responds within 90 seconds in HIPAA-aware language (educational rather than clinical), addresses candidacy and recovery questions, and books the consultation.
+Cora handles the research inquiry itself.
+When a patient submits a form asking about dental implants at 10 pm, 61% abandon if unanswered promptly (Prefero internal data, 5,000+ local businesses).
+Cora responds within 90 seconds in HIPAA-aware language (educational rather than clinical), addresses candidacy and recovery questions, qualifies the inquiry, and books the consultation.
 The front desk arrives to a confirmed appointment rather than a missed opportunity.
+And when a booked patient misses a consultation, Cora runs the follow-up sequence that gets it back on the schedule.

-Echo closes the recall loop.
-A six-month sequence for dental hygiene differs from six-week follow-up for derm or quarterly reactivation for aesthetics.
-Echo runs all three simultaneously, calibrated per procedure type, pulling from cancellation waitlists and sending confirmations that reduce no-shows.
-In our data, practices running Echo sustain recall reactivation rates above 70%, compared to 35–45% baseline for front-desk-managed recall.
+Echo closes the recall loop: a six-month sequence for dental hygiene, a six-week follow-up for derm, a quarterly reactivation for aesthetics, run simultaneously and calibrated per procedure type, pulling from cancellation waitlists and sending confirmations that reduce no-shows.
+It also runs win-back campaigns for patients who have gone dormant and turns satisfied patients into referrals.
+In our data, practices running Prefero sustain recall reactivation rates above 70%, compared to 35–45% baseline for front-desk-managed recall.

 Sage makes the whole patient acquisition and retention system measurable.
-It tracks case acceptance at the procedure level, flags which consultation slots convert highest, and identifies where patients drop out of the treatment funnel, so adjustments to fee presentation, follow-up cadence, or scheduling structure are based on current data, not clinical intuition from six months ago.
+It tracks case acceptance at the procedure level, flags which consultation slots convert highest, and identifies where patients drop out of the treatment funnel, then adjusts the plan (what Lila targets next, when Cora follows up on a pending consultation, when Echo sends the next recall sequence), so every adjustment is based on current data, not clinical intuition from six months ago.

 What to measure

-Health and medical practices that have worked with us for 90 days or more converge on the same four metrics that distinguish growing practices from stagnating ones.
-Case acceptance rate (the percentage of consulted patients who proceed to treatment) is the single most revealing number in a clinical practice.
-A low case acceptance rate for a high-value procedure like implants or laser skin resurfacing usually indicates a breakdown at the post-consultation stage: fee presentation, follow-up timing, or insufficient education during the research phase.
-Sage tracks it at the procedure level, not just across the practice as a whole.
+Health and medical practices that have worked with us for 90 days or more converge on four metrics that distinguish growing practices from stagnating ones.
+Case acceptance rate (the percentage of consulted patients who proceed to treatment) is the single most revealing number in a practice.
+A low case acceptance rate for a high-value procedure like implants or laser resurfacing usually signals a breakdown at the post-consultation stage: fee presentation, follow-up timing, or insufficient education during research.
+Sage tracks it at the procedure level, not just practice-wide.

-Recall reactivation rate measures how many patients overdue for a scheduled recall appointment actually return within 30 days of an Echo sequence.
+Recall reactivation rate measures how many patients overdue for a scheduled recall appointment actually return within 30 days of an Echo recall sequence.
 Target benchmarks vary by procedure: dental hygiene recall reactivation should run above 65%; derm follow-up and aesthetic recall should run above 55%.
 Below those numbers, the sequence cadence or messaging needs adjustment.
-No-show rate by procedure type is the third lever.
-It affects both treatment-room utilisation and clinical continuity for multi-session treatments.
+No-show rate by procedure type, the third lever, affects treatment-room utilization and clinical continuity for multi-session treatments.
 Consult-to-treatment conversion, the fourth metric, measures the full funnel from first appointment to accepted treatment plan.
-Together these four numbers tell a complete story about where the practice is healthy and where it is leaking revenue at a specific, fixable point.
+Together these four numbers show where the practice is healthy and where it is leaking revenue at a specific, fixable point.
 Sage surfaces all four in a live dashboard without requiring a manual export from Dentrix or Practice by Numbers.

 Prefero vs the alternatives